 Probably not.
-If the conditions of your (the parent’s) homeowners policy are met, coverage will extend to your daughter’s possessions while she is living away at school.
+If the conditions of your (the parent’s) homeowners policy are met, coverage will extend to your daughter’s possessions while she is living away at school, up to the Coverage C Personal Property limit on your homeowners policy.
 The liability section of your policy also extends to your daughter.

 What are those conditions?

-· She must be a resident of your household when she go to college.
+· She must be a resident of your household when she leaves for college.

 · She must be a fulltime student as defined by the college.

 · She must be living in a place not owned by the parents.

 My daughter plans to live in the dorm the first semester and then move into an apartment the second semester.
 Does that affect the insurance?